zhenzhenclaire/zosconnect-usernamed-codepage/README.md

 ## Extending JRE to support custom character encoding
 If you want to specify your custom CCSID in z/OS Conenct EE, you must extend the Java™ Runtime Environment (JRE) to support your custom character encoding with your own CharsetProvider and Charset classes.

 Sample CharsetProvider and Charset class implementations(NHCCharsetProvider.java, NHCCharset.java) are included in the package.
-They use ~
+- NHCCharsetProvider.java demonstrates how to initialize a new character set "Cp99999".
+The numeric part "99999" is used to specify the CCSID.
+- NHCCharset.java demonstrates how to transforms '垚' ('\uCE5D' in big5) to '孝'('\u5B5D' in unicode).

 If you want to build your own custom CharsetProvider JAR file, follow the steps described in the [How to specify a custom CCSID for a CICS service](https://www-03preprod.ibm.com/support/knowledgecenter/SS4SVW_E29022/designing/specify_custom_ccsid.html) section of the z/OS Connect EE documentation in the IBM Knowledge Center.

 ## Deploying the custom CharsetProvideer JAR file to JRE
-A sample JAR file supporting CCSID() is provided in this scenario.
+A sample JAR file supporting CCSID(99999) is provided in this scenario.
 1. Copy the JAR file(zosconnectUsernamedCodepage.jar) to the z/OS Connect EE runtime JRE extend directory, for example, ```$ZCEERUNTIME_JRE_Location/jre/lib/ext```.
 2. Depending on which toolkit that you use to generate the service archive (.sar), copy the JAR file to the corresponding JRE extend directory.
     - If you use the API toolkit, ensure the JAR file is deployed to the API toolkit JRE extend directory, for example, `$ZOSExplorer_Install_Location/jdk/jre/lib/ext`.